Katazui/SeratoToPlaylist/README.md

 # 🎧 Convert To Playlist 🎹

-A powerful tool to convert your DJ history exports (from Serato, Rekordbox, etc.) to Spotify and Apple Music playlists.
+A powerful tool to convert your DJ history exports (from Serato) to Spotify and Apple Music playlists.

 ## ✨ Features